Bravilogy/rainstate/README.md

-// 2. registerEvents is just a convenience function and the above can be written as registerEvents({ someEvent });
+// 2. registerEvents - just a convenience function and the above can be written as registerEvents({ someEvent });

-// 3.
+// 3. registerStateEvent
 const someEvent = (state) => ({ message: 'hello world' });

 registerStateEvent('someEvent', someEvent);